HyberionBrew/f1tenth_orl_dataset/README.md

 - log_probs: The log probability of taking this action
 - scans: The lidar scans
 - terminals: 1 if termination
-- timeouts: 1 if timeout (In real dataset after 250 timesteps, in sim after 500 per default)
+- timeouts: 1 if timeout (In real dataset after 250 timesteps, in sim after 500 per default), also 1 if termination is 1.